-THALOMID is administered in combination with dexamethasone in 28-day treatment cycles.
-The dose of THALOMID is 200 mg administered orally once daily with water, preferably at bedtime and at least 1 hour after the evening meal.
+The recommended dose of THALOMID in combination with dexamethasone is 200 mg once daily (in 28-day treatment cycles) orally with water, preferably at bedtime and at least 1 hour after the evening meal.
 The dose of dexamethasone is 40 mg daily administered orally on days 1-4, 9-12, and 17-20 every 28 days.

-For an episode of cutaneous ENL, THALOMID dosing should be initiated at 100 to 300 mg/day, administered once daily with water, preferably at bedtime and at least 1 hour after the evening meal.
-Patients weighing less than 50 kilograms should be started at the low end of the dose range.
+The recommended dose of THALOMID for an episode of cutaneous ENL is 100 to 300 mg/day once daily orally with water, preferably at bedtime and at least 1 hour after the evening meal.
+Initiate dosing for patients weighing less than 50 kilograms at the low end of the dose range.

-In patients with a severe cutaneous ENL reaction, or in those who have previously required higher doses to control the reaction, THALOMID dosing may be initiated at higher doses up to 400 mg/day once daily at bedtime or in divided doses with water, at least 1 hour after meals.
+Consider dosing in the higher dosage range for patients with a severe cutaneous ENL reaction, or in those who have previously required higher doses to control the reaction (possibly up to 400 mg/day) once daily at bedtime or in divided doses with water, at least 1 hour after meals.

-In patients with moderate to severe neuritis associated with a severe ENL reaction, corticosteroids may be started concomitantly with THALOMID.
+Consider concomitant use of corticosteroids in patients with moderate to severe neuritis associated with a severe ENL reaction.
 Steroid usage can be tapered and discontinued when the neuritis has ameliorated.

-Dosing with THALOMID should usually continue until signs and symptoms of active reaction have subsided, usually a period of at least 2 weeks.
+Continue dosing with THALOMID until signs and symptoms of active reaction have subsided, usually a period of at least 2 weeks.
 Patients may then be tapered off medication in 50 mg decrements every 2 to 4 weeks.